10 Fun Facts About Bichon Frises

 8. They have a hypoallergenic coat.

-The Bichon has a white, plush, and relatively hypoallergenic coat which sheds very little.
-This is because the shed hair gets caught up in the dense undercoat, which requires frequent brushing to prevent mats from forming.
-This breed needs frequent grooming, thanks to their relatively long, curly coat.
+The Bichon has a white coat that is plush, relatively hypoallergenic, and sheds very little.
+This is because the shed hair gets caught up in the dense undercoat, which requires daily brushing to prevent mats from forming.
+This breed needs frequent grooming, thanks to their relatively long, curly double coats.

 9. The breed is relatively healthy.

 The Bichon has an average lifespan of 12 to 15 years.
-Although they are generally healthy, they are prone to Cushing’s disease, allergies, luxating patella, cataracts, and hip dysplasia.
+Although they are generally healthy, they are prone to certain health conditions, including Cushing’s disease, allergies, luxating patella, cataracts, and hip dysplasia.
+It’s important to remember that it’s difficult to predict when or if your pet will become injured or sick.
+Pet insurance can help by offsetting the cost of vet bills if your Bichon would become sick or injured.

 10. They came to the United States in 1955.